Avelanda/MapYourGrid/docs/tools.md

 2. **Pre-Upload Error Detection with JOSM Validator**

     Before data is uploaded to OpenStreetMap, it is automatically scanned using the [JOSM Validator](https://josm.openstreetmap.de/wiki/Help/Dialog/Validator).
 This tool checks for common mapping errors such as: Illogical tag combinations, unusual geometries (e.g., excessively long spans between power towers) or incomplete or deprecated data.
+MapYourGrid created custom made Power Validation rules for JOSM named "Power QA".
+Read more about this development in the  [ValidateMyGrid repository](https://github.com/open-energy-transition/validate-my-grid) and in the offical documentation for [Power Networks Quality Assurance](https://wiki.openstreetmap.org/wiki/Power_networks/Quality_Assurance).

-    Warnings are prominently flagged, and mappers are discouraged from uploading until the issues are resolved, promoting a high standard of data hygiene.
+    Warnings are prominently flagged, and mappers are discouraged from uploading until the issues are resolved, promoting a high standard of quality assurance.

 3. **Visual Quality Checks with Custom Map Styles**